 Diatomaceous Earth, The Real Natural Bug Killer

-Diatomaceous earth (a.k.a DE) is truly an all-natural, effective, non toxic, and mostly harmless (to you and your pets).
+Diatomaceous earth (a.k.a DE) is truly an all natural pest control solution; it is effective, non toxic, and mostly harmless (to you and your pets).
 In fact, you can even buy food grade DE that is safe for human consumption.
 Food grade DE is actually what I recommend you use.

 This natural bug killer works well for any bug that crawls around.
 DE is actually has very sharp edges, but for us, food grade DE is so fine that it doesn’t really do anything to us.
 However, for the bugs that crawls through, their protective exoskeleton gets damaged and usually leads to death.